-Responsible Practices are central to the brands ethos.
-The combination of the quality of materials and make with timeless design, promotes a long lasting product and the idea of investing in wardrobe staples.
-We thrive off of research into our materials and mills to ensure that throughout the supply chain we are supporting fair wages and have as little effect on our environment.
+Responsible Practices are central to the brand's ethos.
+The combination of the quality of materials and make with timeless design, promotes a long-lasting product and the idea of investing in wardrobe staples.
+We thrive off of research into our materials and mills to ensure that throughout the supply chain we are supporting fair wages and have as little effect on our environment as possible.
 We provide our customers with a refined version of this research in our 'product story.'
-We have banned virgin polyester, nylon and any other virgin non biodegradable fabric from being produced in any of our collections, and opt for recycled synthetic materials instead.
-We use organic, GOTS certified materials where we can, but when mills require larger quantities to make with the certification, we choose smaller quantities.
+We have banned virgin polyester, nylon and any other virgin non-biodegradable fabric from being produced in any of our collections, and opt for recycled synthetic materials instead.
+We use organic, GOTS-certified materials where we can, but when mills require larger quantities to make with the certification, we choose smaller quantities.
 We never want to over-produce.
 The majority of the collection is made in London, fostering relationships with local producers and expert makers while minimising carbon footprint.

 We aim to supply our customers with the entire supply chain from origin of fibre to factory for every product we produce.